 Flavorsome and easy delights cooked from scratch in a home kitchen

-- I believe that we can take charge of our own wellbeing and achieve a balance between delicious and nutritious eating, without denying ourselves the pleasure of eating what we like, in moderation.
+- We believe that we can take charge of our own wellbeing and achieve a balance between delicious and nutritious eating, without denying ourselves the pleasure of eating what we like, in moderation.

 Ethical and Responsible travel that encourages local cultural connections

-- I believe that every traveler has a responsibility to the environment and people that we encounter, to either leave them unscathed by our presence or to somehow add value.
+- We believe that every traveler has a responsibility to the environment and people that we encounter, to either leave them unscathed by our presence or to somehow add value.

-- I know that travelling is not cheap or accessible to everyone but ‘a change is as good as a holiday’ as my father used to say.
+- We know that travelling is not cheap or accessible to everyone but ‘a change is as good as a holiday’ as my father used to say.

 Attentiveness and awareness about all aspects of a compassionate life, healthy mind and active body

-- I believe that our health is inextricably linked to the foods that we consume and that many of the highly processed staples are making us less healthy than we could be.
+- We believe that our health is inextricably linked to the foods that we consume and that many of the highly processed staples are making us less healthy than we could be.

-- I believe that there is more to being happy and healthy than a number on a weighing scale and that our mental, emotional and spiritual health are intertwined.
+- We believe that there is more to being happy and healthy than a number on a weighing scale and that our mental, emotional and spiritual health are intertwined.

-- I know that small changes in lifestyle and diet can bring about big changes in quality of health and life, and will share my own experiences in the hopes that it can shed some light for those living with Rheumatoid arthritis or similar inflammatory diseases.
+- We know that small changes in lifestyle and diet can bring about big changes in quality of health and life, and will share our own experiences in the hopes that it can shed some light for those living with Rheumatoid arthritis or similar inflammatory diseases.